Last Updated: May 4th, 2022 at 4:16 pm

 Contact criminal defense attorney Matt Shafran at Weinstein Legal today for a free case evaluation.
 With years of experience, Mr. Shafran knows how to aggressively fight to protect your rights against a felony grand theft charge.
 Getting your charges reduced or dismissed is his only goal and number one priority.
 Do not wait–the prosecution is currently building their case against you.

-If you are in need of an attorney for felony grand theft charges in Wets Palm Beach or Fort Lauderdale, contact defense attorney Matt Shafran.
+If you are in need of a theft lawyer for felony grand theft charges in Florida, contact defense attorney Matt Shafran.
 Do not hesitate to begin building a case in your favor.

 Penalties for Felony Grand Theft in Florida

 The penalties for felony grand theft in Florida are not just legal, but they can affect your social and personal life as well.
 Being a convicted felon will permanently tarnish your reputation.
 Employers, landlords, and even your friends and family may view you in a negative light.
 You may have difficulty finding a job or a place to live as the charge will appear on background checks.
 Furthermore, you will lose your right to vote for a period of time and you will not be able to own a firearm.